-Update 2019: The Staresso is our choice of the best portable espresso makers.
+Update May 2019: The Staresso is our choice of the best portable espresso makers.
 It’s won an award for its design and with 20 bar pressure it provides ample strength for that delicious espresso if you’re traveling, camping or at the office.
+I love it.

 For many of us, a coffee is a crucial part of our day.
 From our morning cup to our energy boost at work, it’s a huge part of modern culture.
 Portable espresso makers are becoming a much-needed part of any busy life.
 They provide convenience as well as making delicious cups of coffee wherever you are.
 In this guide, we’ll talk about portable espresso makers, why you need one and review the best portable espresso makers available.

 - 2 Why You Need A Portable Espresso Maker

 - 3 The Advantages of Portable Espresso Makers

 - 4 Things To Consider

 - 5 The Best Portable Espresso Makers